 Like egg salad and tuna salad, you can tweak the recipe to fit your particular preferences.
 If you like fresh dill, diced pickles, chopped celery, grated carrot, more mayo, no seeds, a dash of pepper, whatever, then simply adjust to your tastes.

-It’s a terrific sandwich for a packed lunch with an apple and a few potato chips.
+It’s a terrific sandwich for a packed lunch with an apple, easy spinach salad, and a few potato chips.
 I also like this vegan egg salad scooped onto crackers, rolled into a tortilla, or wedged into romaine leaves.

 Want to see how easy it is to make vegan egg salad sandwiches?
 Watch this video!

 Disclosure: Post contains Amazon affiliate links.